regiluze/go-spikes/README.md

 # go-spikes
-repository for hold all my go lang spikes
+repository to  hold all my go lang spikes